 You can only have a good working website if the content is strong and relevant.
-No matter how well-made your website is, if the content is poor, then you still wouldn’t be able to bring visitors toward your site.
+No matter how well-made your website is, if the content is poor, then you still wouldn’t be able to bring visitors to your site.
 There’s no substitute for great content, as this is still what gives search engine crawlers something to go through.

-What may be ‘relevant’ content can change from time-to-time, depending on the standards that search engines have set.
+What may be ‘relevant’ content can change from time to time, depending on the standards that search engines have set.
 So, it’s important to fine-tune your content skills, so you can keep it attuned with the developments and changes search engines consider as relevant.

 - Keywords: Your website has to contain all the right keywords for each content type, else search engine crawlers won’t have anything to skim or go through after a search is made.

 - Constant updates: If you’ve got old or aging content you know you can improve on, it doesn’t hurt to give your content constant updates.
-This means going through those old ones and finding ways you can tweak them to make them more relevant with your readers today.
+This means going through those old ones and finding ways you can tweak them to make them more relevant to your readers today.
 Recycling or updating content from the past can ensure that your website is able to keep up with the latest SEO algorithm, such that the entirety of your website is now kept fresh and up-to-date.

 - Quality: When it comes to your content, remember that quality still tops quantity.
 It’s useless to have a lot of content published on your site if all of these are of mediocre quality.
 The more you focus on good quality, the better the chances of improving your overall website ranking.